The Markdown Editor uses a short-hand syntax style text to create documents and then converts that text to HTML.

 - Insert Table: To add a table to the article

-- Insert image: To insert an image from the URL or the local drive or the Document360 Drive.
+- Insert image: To insert an image from the URL, local Drive, or Document360 Drive.
 Read more →

 - Insert file: To insert a PDF or word document from the Drive.
 Read more →

-- Insert a link: To add a hyperlink from a provided URL, or a knowledge base article to the selected text.
+- Insert a link: Add a hyperlink from a provided URL or a Knowledge base article to the selected text.
 Read more →

-- Insert Codeblock: To add a code block to your article.
+- Insert Codeblock: Add a code block to your article.
 Refer to →

 - Insert Video: To embed a video from YouTube, Wistia, or Vimeo